RBrearton/notes/documentation_src/docs/b6_ps1.md

     There's a maximum frequency, the Debye frequency $\omega_D$, which is the highest frequency that can be supported by the lattice, such that $N_\mathrm{modes} = 3N_\mathrm{atoms}$

-Now we're asked to calculate the heat capacity of the Debye model.
+Next we're asked to calculate the heat capacity of the Debye model.

 ??? abstract "Show working"